-Here is a comprehensive list of all of the Google app statistics that you need to know.
-Updated for February 2014.
-Continue reading
+Here is a comprehensive list of all of the Google Chrome and other app statistics that you need to know.
+Updated for October 2014.

 Earlier today, word was spreading that Google+ was up to 150 million users.
 This report was received with a huge amount of skepticism given that Google released a user total in October as part of their financial earnings report and they pegged the number at 40 million.

 Now comes word via TechCrunch that the social network is at 67 million unique visitors based on the latest ComScore stats.
 Of course, this isn’t an official Google release, but it seems more in line with the trend.

 The new social website, Likester is organizing Facebook ‘like’ data and giving it to you in an easy and understandable way.